 You have probably fallen into this trap a couple of times.
 It’s always easy to take jobs that don’t require a lot of effort on your side.
-These jobs may fantastic however, they’ll hold you back in the long run.
+These jobs may be fantastic; however, they’ll hold you back in the long run.
 If you are always taking jobs that don’t challenge your capabilities, how will you grow?
-The best thing to do is strike a balance.
-You should take both the easy and demanding jobs regularly.
+The best thing to do is to strike a balance.
+You should consider both the easy and demanding jobs regularly.

 6. Failing to plan for a promotion

 Nowadays, most clients pay not only for your content but also for your audience.
 You should not forget to share your piece of writing on social media platforms.
 Not every article will produce the results you want.
 However, this should not stop you from marketing yourself.

 As you continue making progress, it’s easy to forget your first clients.
 Even if you moved on to clients who are paying you well, you should keep in touch with your old clients.
 Editors move to new publications regularly.
 Keeping in touch with your former clients can save you significant time in the long run.

 8. Keeping your rates fixed

 Asking for money is not the easiest thing to do in the world.
 However, if you fail to ask, you’ll remain stuck in the same position for a long time.
 Remember, if you had a 9 to 5 job, you’d be getting regular increments.
 Right?